A nonlocal model for heterogeneous material flow on conveyor belts: Introduction

-Above, $H$ denotes the Heaviside function, which becomes active whenever the maximal density $r_{max}>0$ (expressed in terms of the smallest object density, see \texttt{pce} concept in traffic) is exceeded, {while $\tilde{\eta},\eta_c$ are positive, smooth mollifiers depending on the object sizes.
-The (weighted ) total density $r$ is defined referring to the PCE concept~\cite{van2008fastlane}, where we set $\alpha_c=R_1/R_c$.
-Let us suppose $c=1$ is the class of smallest pieces, so that its maximal density $R_1 > R_c$ for all $c>1$.
-In this way, $r_{max}=R_1$.\\ The scalar version of~\ref{eq:1} was introduced in~\cite{original}, to model the flow of particles on a conveyor belt.
-The velocity vector field induced by the conveyor belt is denoted by $\boldsymbol{\vs}$ and is constant in time and the same for all classes.
-Below the maximal density $r_{max}$, parts are transported with the velocity of the conveyor belt.
+Above, $H$ denotes the Heaviside function, which becomes active whenever the maximal density $r_{\max}>0$ is exceeded, {while $\tilde{\eta},\eta_c$ are positive, smooth mollifiers depending on the object sizes.
+The maximal density $r_{\max}$ is expressed in terms of the smallest object density.
+This concept, referred to as \texttt{pce}, originates from traffic flow modeling, where it is employed to account for the varying sizes of vehicles on the road~\cite{van2008fastlane}.
+Smaller objects occupy less space, and thus their maximal density is higher than that of larger objects.
+The weighted total density $r=\sum_{c=1}^N\alpha_c\rho^c$ is defined as the sum of the individual particle densities $\rho^c$, rescaled by a weight $\alpha_c$.
+The weights $\alpha_c$ are determined by comparing the maximum density $r_{\max}^c$ of particle class $c$ to that of the smallest particle class.
+Without loss of generality, we assume that $c=1$ denotes the class of the smallest particles, so that $r_{\max}^1>r_{\max}^c$ for all $c>1$.
+We then set $r_{\max}=r_{\max}^1$ and $\alpha_c=r_{\max}^1/r_{\max}^c$. \\ The scalar version of~\ref{eq:1} was introduced in~\cite{original}, to model the flow of particles on a conveyor belt.
+The velocity vector field induced by the conveyor belt is denoted by $\boldsymbol{\vs}$ and is independent of both time and the density $\boldsymbol{\rho}$, and common to all particle classes.
+For an illustration of the geometry of the conveyor belt, we refer to Section 4, Figure~\ref{img:staticvelocityfield}.
+Below the maximal density $r_{\max}$, parts are transported with the velocity of the conveyor belt.
 If the density exceeds $r_{max}$, the dynamic velocity vector field $\boldsymbol{\vd}$ becomes active and models the collision of particles via the operator $\boldsymbol{I_c}[r]$.
 The negative gradient of the convolution $\eta_c * r$ pushes the mass towards lower density regions.
 The particular choice of the collision operator $\boldsymbol{I_c}(r)$ was introduced in~\cite{ColomboGaravelloMercier2012} to describe crowd dynamics.
-In particular, the norm appearing in the denominator is the Euclidean norm in $\reali^2$, so that the denominator acts as a smooth normalisation factor.}
+In particular, the norm appearing in the denominator is the Euclidean norm in $\reali^2$, so that the denominator acts as a smooth normalisation factor.
+We choose the Euclidian norm to reflect the numerical implementation.